 What TEHDAS2 consultations are coming up?

-The next TEHDAS2 consultation will run from May – June 2026.
-It will cover:
+The current TEHDAS2 consultation runs from May – June 2026.
+It covers:

 - Collaboration between national health data access bodies